Lavangen Municipality

-The 302 km2 municipality is the 266th largest by area out of the 356 municipalities in Norway.
-Lavangen is the 334th most populous municipality in Norway with a population of 970.
-The municipality's population density is 3.3 PD/km2 and its population has decreased by 4.5% over the previous 10-year period.
+The 302 km2 municipality is the 266th largest by area out of the 357 municipalities in Norway.
+Lavangen is the 335th most populous municipality in Norway with a population of 986.
+The municipality's population density is 3.3 PD/km2 and its population has decreased by 2.8% over the previous 10-year period.

 General information

 Lavangen was established on 1 January 1907 when it was separated from Ibestad Municipality.
 The initial population was 1,536.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Lavangen (population: 1,677) and Salangen (population: 2,611) were merged into one large municipality of Salangen.
-The merger was brief, however, because on 1 January 1977, the old Lavangen municipality (except for the Lavangsnes area) was made a separate municipality once again.
+On 1 January 1964, Lavangen Municipality (population: 1,677) and Salangen Municipality (population: 2,611) were merged into a new, larger Salangen Municipality.
+The merger was brief, however, because on 1 January 1977, the old Lavangen Municipality (except for the Lavangsnes area) was made a separate municipality once again.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.

 Name

 The municipality is named after the local Lavangen fjord (Laufangr) since it is a central geographical feature of the area.
 The first element is lauf which means "leaf" (here in the sense of 'birchwood').
-The last element is angr which means "fjord".
+The last element is angr which means "fjord" or "bay".
+On 19 December 2015, the national government approved the municipality's request to add Loabák as a co-equal, official name of the municipality in the Northern Sami language.
+Both Loabák and Lavangen can be used interchangeably for the municipality.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Loabák when it is spelled alone, but it is Loabága suohkan when using the Sami language equivalent to "Lavangen Municipality".